 To become a CPA, you will first need to pursue a college degree.
 Generally, you need at least a bachelor’s degree, though most states now require five years or 150 credit hours of credit.
 You don’t necessarily need to obtain a degree in accounting.
 Still, you will need a designated number of semester hours in accounting, and a certain amount of semester hours in general business courses.
 Obtaining a degree in accounting or a degree in business with a concentration in accounting may be the best way to satisfy these requirements.

 Once your education requirements are met, you will need to take and pass the Uniform Certified Public Accountant Examination.
 Though the exam is the same throughout the country, the requirements to sit for the exam vary from state to state.
-You may need a certain number of college semester hours in order to sit for the exam.
-Some states will let you sit for the exam before you have completed all of the education requirements, though there may be a time limit after the exam in which to obtain the remaining credits.
+You may need a certain number of college semester hours to sit for the exam.
+Some states will let you sit for the exam before you have completed all of the education requirements, though there may be a time limit after the review in which to obtain the remaining credits.

 Most states now also require that a CPA applicant take an ethics exam.
-Your state’s Board of Accountancy can tell you exactly how to become a CPA in your state.
+Your state’s Board of Accountancy can tell you exactly how to become a CPA in your country.
 You can also consult the accounting department at the college you attend or plan to attend.

-Once you have satisfied all of the requirements of becoming a CPA, you will have to earn Continuing Professional Education credits, or CPE’s, in order to keep your CPA license.
+Once you have satisfied all of the requirements of becoming a CPA, you will have to earn Continuing Professional Education credits, or CPE’s, to keep your CPA license.
 CPE’s can be obtained through attending classes and through home study.
 CPE requirements vary from state to state, so you will need to familiarize yourself with the requirements for the state in which you plan to practice accounting.

-Becoming a CPA is not easy, but the rewards can be great.
+Becoming a CPA is not easy, but the rewards can be significant.
 If you are interested in pursuing a career path that offers many high-paying opportunities, begin the process of learning how to become a CPA in your state today.